zef-dev/zef-expression-language/README.md

 ## JUEL like usage

-To gain JUEL like evaluation addon, warp your values array in `ArrayResolver`.
+To gain JUEL like evaluation addon, wrap your values array in `ArrayResolver`.

 ```php